Kila Pala

 Kila Pala (born 16 May 1986) is a Papua New Guinean cricket coach and former player.

 Pala played as a left-handed batsman who bowled left-arm medium pace and occasionally fielded as a wicket-keeper.
 He made his Twenty20 International debut against Ireland in the 2015 ICC World Twenty20 Qualifier tournament on 15 July 2015.

 Having played age group cricket for Papua New Guinea Under-19s in the 2004 Under-19 World Cup, he proceeded to be selected as a part of the Papua New Guinea squad for the 2011 World Cricket League Division Three, where he played 5 matches, helping them earn promotion to 2011 World Cricket League Division Two.
 It was in this competition that he made his List A debut against Namibia.
-He played a further 2 List A matches in the competition, the against Hong Kong and Uganda.
+He played a further 2 List A matches in the competition, against Hong Kong and Uganda.
 In his 3 matches, he scored 50 runs at a batting average of 16.66, with a high score 22.